Weak well-posedness by transport noise for a class of 2D fluid dynamics equations: Proof of Theorem

+which yields closed estimates in $\dot H^{-1}_x$ and shows a regularization effect (represented by the term $\|\rho_t\|_{H^{-\gamma/2}_x}^2$) taking place, due to the irregularity of the noise. \end{remark}

-We presented the computations in Remark \ref{rem:apriori-estimates-nonlinear} in detail, in order to highlight the nontrivial tradeoff in the well-posedness theory for the nonlinear SPDE arising from the roughness of our noise: on one hand it provides new uniqueness in law results for $\omega_0\in L^2_x$, but on the other it might prevent us from retaining the classical weak existence ones for $\omega_0\in L^1_x$.
-In a similar fashion, even strong existence and uniqueness results \`a la Yudovich for $\omega_0\in L^1_x\cap L^\infty_x$, like those established in \cite{BrFlMa} (on $\T^2$), need not be true anymore in our setting.
+We presented the computations in Remark \ref{rem:apriori-estimates-nonlinear} in detail, in order to highlight the subtle and nontrivial effect in the well-posedness theory for the nonlinear SPDE, coming from the roughness of our noise.
+Classical strategies like Yudovich's proof of uniqueness for $\omega_0\in L^1_x\cap L^\infty_x$, which was readapted to the stochastic setting in \cite{BrFlMa} (on $\T^2$), might not be available anymore; on the other hand, the rough Kraichnan regime ($\gamma\in (0,2)$) allows for new arguments compared to the standard setting.

 We conclude this section with a consequence of Proposition \ref{prop:weak-existence-nonlinear}, which will be useful later.

 \begin{corollary} Consider a deterministic sequence $\{(\rho_0^n, f^n)\}_n$ such that $\rho_0^n\to \rho_0$ in $L^1_x\cap L^2_x\cap \dot H^{-1}_x$ and $f^n\to f$ in $L^1_t(L^1_x\cap L^2_x\cap \dot H^{-1}_x)$; let $\nu$, $\beta$ and $W$ be fixed parameters taken as in Proposition \ref{prop:weak-existence-nonlinear}.
 For each $n$, consider the unique strong solution to the linear SPDE